Module 1

 ...Understood.
 I'll set up time with you this afternoon.

-James is relieved — you've found a solution that doesn't derail the expansion.
-But Priya has spotted the gap you missed.
-Human review addresses symptoms of the bias problem.
-It doesn't address whether the system itself is lawfully deployed in a new jurisdiction.
-If a German regulator asks for conformity documentation, "we added human review" isn't sufficient.
+James is relieved — you found a solution that doesn't blow up the expansion.
+But Priya spotted the gap you missed.
+Human review treats symptoms of the bias problem.
+It doesn't tell you whether the system is lawfully deployed in a new country.
+If a German regulator asks for conformity docs, "we added human review" doesn't cut it.

 Human oversight is a core requirement for high-risk systems.
 But it's one obligation among many.
-A review panel catches discriminatory outputs but can't explain discriminatory logic.
-If the system's conformity status is uncertain, oversight alone doesn't resolve the deployer's obligations under Articles 26 and 43.
+A review panel can catch discriminatory outputs, but it can't explain discriminatory logic.
+If the conformity status is uncertain, oversight alone doesn't get you off the hook under Articles 26 and 43.

 Good news — the Frankfurt pipeline is already filling.
 TalentScreen processed 45 candidates in the first batch.
 The dashboards look clean.